Benjamin-Davies/typeset/README.md

 Running `cargo test` downloads Noto Serif and generates some test PDFs in the `output` folder.

+I've written my own code for generating PDFs and subsetting the TrueType fonts, but have not had the chance to properly debug it on macOS.
+The subsetted font displays correctly in PDF.js (most browsers) and Gnome Evince, but not in macOS Preview.
+The last version that worked with Preview is in the [macos branch](https://github.com/Benjamin-Davies/typeset/tree/macos).

 ## TODO

 - [x] X-positions: Given a string of glyphs, I want to generate a list of X-positions for when the characters are printed in a line.